near/docs/docs/roles/developer/contracts/assemblyscript.md

   base58,             // utility base58 encoder
   base64,             // utility base64 encoder / decoder
-  math,               // utility math functiions for hashing using SHA and Keccak as well as pseudo-random data utils               // utility type conversion and read_register } from "near-runtime-ts";
+  math,               // utility math functions for hashing using SHA and Keccak as well as pseudo-random data utils               // utility type conversion and read_register } from "near-runtime-ts";
 ```